How Excellent Companies Avoid Dumb Things: Breaking the 8 Hidden Barriers That Plague Even the Best Businesses

 Drawing on his experience working with and helping transform top global businesses, including his latest client Bank of America, Smith has identified the 8 barriers that keep every company from performing at their absolute peak.
 He outlines a fast, proven, internally driven process to break down those barriers and release literally thousands of ideas for improvement.
 Rich with anecdotes and case studies, How Excellent Companies Avoid Dumb Things explains the 12 principles that detail the process for governing change and the process for getting company-wide buy in for improvement.

-Neil Smith, a graduate of Harvard Business School (where he was a Knox Fellow) and Keele University in England, and CEO of Promontory Growth and Innovation (PGI), has over 20 years’ experience helping large corporations dramatically improve performance and profitability by growing revenues and innovatively reducing costs.
+Neil Smith, a graduate of Harvard Business School (where he was a Knox Fellow) and Keele University in England, has over 20 years’ experience helping large corporations dramatically improve performance and profitability by growing revenues and innovatively reducing costs.
 Smith has led initiatives across a number of industries with some of the best known companies in the U.S. and internationally including, Bank of America, Willis, and North American Van Lines.

 Patricia O’Connell is the former Management Editor at BloombergBusinessweek.com.
 She brings more than 20 years of writing and editing in a variety of subjects, including business, leadership, and strategy.